 The U.S. Army had a two-year enlistment at the time, so I signed up, went through Basic Training, AIT, and I was stationed in South Korea.
 My Company Commander where I was stationed in South Korea called me a stract trooper.
 In rank I went from E-1 to E-4 in one year, and I earned an expert badge firing the M16.
 I received an honorable discharge, and once I got out of the Army I started college using the G.I.
 Bill.
 I also worked during the time I attended college, and the first two years I was in college I attended college full time during the day, and I worked full time as a supply technician on the 3-11 shift at a local hospital while earning my Associates degree at a local college in 1979.
 Upon receiving my Associates degree I was promoted to departmental secretary at the hospital and worked the day shift full time until 1983.

 It was in August 1983 that I first started working in higher education (colleges and universities) when I enrolled at a state university to complete a bachelor’s degree which I received in May 1985.
 During that time I was an editorial secretary for a professional journal located for two years at that university.
 Upon received my B.A. in 1985, I continued to work in secretarial positions until January 1990 when I went back to that same state university and earned a Master’s degree in Higher Education/Student Personnel Service, which I was awarded in August 1991.

 On a personal note, I am a Christian and I have been since the age of ten.
 My faith plays a major role in my life and it has been instrumental especially in these past nine plus years since I lost my job in 2009.
 I’ve also been engaged twice in my life but I was not in love with either of the two guys (a decade apart from each other), and I felt it was best to wait to marry until I fell in love.
-And I haven’t given up yet on finding love… 🙂
+And I haven’t given up yet finding it… 🙂